Skip to content

 Editorial Intern

-Chabelli, also known as Latina Bohemian (she/her), is a creative writer, poet and music enthusiast from Greater Boston.
+Chabelli, also known as Latina Bohemian (she/her), is a creative writer, poet and arts advocate from Greater Boston.
 Raised in the multicultural Merrimack Valley, her pursuits are informed by diversity and dedicated to amplifying BIPOC voices.
-This will be Chabelli’s third semester at Hola Cultura as she pursues her studies at the University of Massachusetts.
+This will be Chabelli’s fourth semester at Hola Cultura as she pursues her studies at the University of Massachusetts.
 A first-generation student, her goal is to inspire others, especially those with similar backgrounds, to share their unique stories.
-“When there is inclusion in self-expression, it motivates a diverse pool of people to express themselves.”
+“Storytelling is the gateway towards connectivity; I choose to embrace every story told.”

 Marvin Juarez, SPEL Editorial Intern